yuyang339/cs140e-21spr/labs/1-gpio/README.md

       and 1 we can send anything.

-      With some simple changes (we will do these in later labs) you can use wire to general-pupose messages.
-And if you add a second wire, you easily can do so with incredibly low latency and speed: almost certainly lower than between two full-fledged Unix servers.
+      With some simple changes (we will do these in later labs) you can use this method to send general-pupose messages between pi's.
+      And if you add a second wire, you easily can do so with incredibly
+      low-latency: almost certainly lower than between two full-fledged Unix servers.
 (One of many examples where we will be able to write custom, clean, simple code that is far faster or more powerful than a full-fledged "real" system.)

 --------------------------------------------------------------------------
 ### Extension: Break and tweak stuff.